NCAA tournament bubble watch: Who can still miss the NCAA tournament?

 IN: Dayton

-RHODE ISLAND (NET: 58, NBC: Next four out): The Rams avoided disaster when they beat UMass (136) by one on the road on Saturday.
-At this point, I do not see how the Rams can get an at-large bid without beating Dayton at some point during the Atlantic 10 tournament.
-They only have one Quad 1 win and they also have a Quad 4 loss at Brown (248), and now that their NET is in the high-50s, they no longer have that to hang their hat on, either.
+RHODE ISLAND (NET: 57, NBC: Next four out): The Rams avoided disaster when they beat UMass (136) by one on the road on Saturday.
+At this point, I do not see how the Rams can get an at-large bid without beating Dayton at some point during the Atlantic 10 tournament, but that won’t happen unless they play in the title game.
+On the other hand, it makes it more likely that they will not need to beat the Flyers in order to get it done.
+They only have one Quad 1 win — at VCU (68) — and they also have a Quad 4 loss at Brown (224), and now that their NET is in the high-50s, they no longer have that to hang their hat on, either.

-RICHMOND (NET: 44, NBC: First four out): The Spiders closed out their regular season with wins over Davidson (79) at home and at Duquesne (86), which was a double-edged sword.
-They are now just 2-4 against Quad 1 opponents thanks to Davidson falling outside the top 75.
-With just a 5-6 record against the top two Quads and a Quad 3 loss, Richmond does not have any margin for error, not with so many teams on the bubble playing their win in over the last couple of weeks.
-I think this team needs to beat Dayton in the Atlantic 10 tournament or they are NIT bound.
+RICHMOND (NET: 38, NBC: First four out): The Spiders closed out their regular season with wins over Davidson (75) at home and at Duquesne (94).
+They are 3-4 against Quad 1 opponents With just a 6-6 record against the top two Quads.
+(It’s worth noting here that, as of this posting, Davidson is 75 in the NET.
+Richmond swept Davidson.
+The cut-off for Quad 1 road wins and Quad 2 home wins is 75.
+This is the problem with the sorting tools and relying only on the Quad 1 number.
+Davidson being ranked 75th and 76th is irrelevant in terms of how good they are, but it changes everything with Richmond’s profile.)
+They also have a Quad 3 loss, Richmond does not have any margin for error, not with so many teams on the bubble playing their win in over the last couple of weeks.
+Unfortunately for Richmond, they won’t play Dayton until the Atlantic 10 tournament title game, which eliminates their chance to land that elite win unless it earns them the automatic bid.
+On the other hand, it makes it more likely that they will not need to beat the Flyers in order to get it done.

 SAINT LOUIS (NET: 49, NBC: Next four out): The Billikens are not that far away from the bubble after they won their last five games of the regular season.
 They are 2-5 against Quad 1 teams, 4-7 against the top two Quads and 15-8 against Quads 1-3.
 For comparison’s sake, Texas Tech is 10-13 against the top three Quads.
 Now, the difference is that Tech has some elite wins.
-Saint Louis won at Richmond (37) and at Rhode Island (57), but their wins over VCU (65) at home and at Kansas State (99) don’t look great.
+Saint Louis won at Richmond (38) and at Rhode Island (57), but their wins over VCU (65) at home and at Kansas State (99) don’t look great.
 Throw in a Quad 3 loss to Duquesne (94) at home, and Saint Louis has some work to do.
+I think they need to beat Dayton in the semifinals to get in.

 BIG 12 BUBBLE WATCH